wp-plugins/ewww-image-optimizer-cloud/readme.txt

 = IMPORTANT =
 NOTE: The WebP naming scheme changed in 2.0.1 avoid filename conflicts.
 You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
 Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

+= 2.4.1 =
+* fixed: Alt WebP Rewriting was slow due to an inefficient regexp
+* fixed: Scan & Optimize fails when it encounters a permissions error

 = 2.4.0 =
 * added: advanced option to disable specific resizes or just exclude them from optimization